 Audience: Marketing in the Age of Subscribers, Fans, and Followers, Jeffrey Rohrs identifies three main types of audiences for content marketing online: Seekers, Amplifiers, and Joiners.

 Seekers are the browsers, the visitors, the search engine explorers.
 If you can connect with them and fill their needs, they may become Amplifiers or Joiners.
 Amplifiers are people who boost your content by sharing it with their own audiences.
 And Joiners are your subscribers.
 The people who have given you permission to keep providing them with information about your brand.

-Each of these types of audiences require a different approach when creating content because each audience type will have a different relationship with that content.
+Each of these types of audiences require a different approach, an experience design strategy, when creating content because each audience type will have a different relationship with that content.